docker/docs/content/scout/integrations/environment/_index.md

 ---
-description: |
-  Docker Scout can integrate with runtime environments to give you realtime insights about your software supply chain.
+description: 'Docker Scout can integrate with runtime environments to give you realtime

+  insights about your software supply chain.

+  '
 keywords: supply chain, security, streams, environments, workloads, deployments
 title: Integrating Docker Scout with environments
 ---

-{% include scout-early-access.md %}
+{{< include "scout-early-access.md" >}}

 You can integrate Docker Scout with your runtime environments, and get insights for your running workloads.
 This gives you a realtime view of your security